nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/nablarch_validation.rst

 Configure validation rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Configure the annotations of validation rules in the properties (setter) of Bean class for validation.
-Also, note that annotations cannot be specified for a getter.(指定しても意味が無い)
+Also, note that annotations cannot be specified for a getter.(It is meaningless even if specified.)

 .. tip::